Amadeus

 What is Amadeus GDS?

-Amadeus GDS is a global distribution system with a market share above 40 percent.
-Created in 1987 by Air France, Iberia, Lufthansa, and SAS as a European alternative to the American Sabre GDS, it now services travel businesses in 190 countries.
+Amadeus GDS is a global distribution system with a market share of over 40 percent among the top three GDSs (the other two are Sabre and Travelport).
+Created in 1987 by Air France, Iberia, Lufthansa, and SAS as a European alternative to the American Sabre GDS, it now services travel businesses worldwide.

-Among Amadeus’s clients are online travel agencies (OTAs), travel management companies (TMCs), host travel agencies, air consolidators, and other digital travel sellers.
+Among Amadeus’s clients are online travel agencies (OTAs), travel management companies (TMCs), host travel agencies, air consolidators, and other travel resellers.
 They can search, compare, and book inventory via a set of application programming interfaces (APIs) — namely

 Amadeus was the first GDS to allow their content to be reached via APIs back in 2000.
 Watch our video if you need information on what an API is and why this technology is so important.